amirdeljouyi/UTGen/README.md

 The `Methodology` directory provides a detailed guide on how to select the two projects used for the controlled experiment.

 #### Results
 The `Results` directory contains the test cases generated during the study using the DynaMosa dataset.
 The dataset used can be accessed in the [UTGen replication package dataset repository](https://github.com/amirdeljouyi/UTGen-replication-package-dataset).
+It includes detailed documentation and experimental outcomes as discussed in the paper.
+Since the results have already been thoroughly analyzed in the paper, repeating the discussion here would be redundant.
+For a complete understanding, kindly refer to the paper's Results section.

 #### Implementation
 The following directories contain the implementation code and configurations: